marcantoinem/sopti-rusty/combinatoric-solver/README.md

 - It iterate recursively on all variants until it has a variant for each item.
 - If an incomplete collection doesn't respect the constraint the rest of combination will not be explored.
-- If an incomplete collection have a worst score than the worst of the best n scores, the rest of the combination of this collection will not be explored.
+- If an incomplete collection have a worst score than the worst of the best n collection, the rest of the combination of this collection will not be explored.
+(Branch and bound)